On this page: What's atypical ductal hyperplasia? ι Diagnosing atypical ductal hyperplasia ι Follow-up ι Hormone replacement therapy

 The follow-up usually advised for women with ADH is an annual mammogram and a physical breast examination by a doctor.
 Your doctor may also want to check that you're aware of the best way to examine your own breasts for signs of unusual change.

 Some women are diagnosed with ADH after having a screening mammogram through the BreastScreen program, and wish to remain in the program.
 This is usually possible, but yearly screening mammograms will be recommended rather than every 2 years as usually recommended.

 Women with a diagnosis of atypical ductal hyperplasia may think about taking hormone replacement therapy (HRT) if they're troubled by symptoms arising from menopause.
 Although the risks are unclear, the benefits of HRT can be important for individual women.
 If you're considering taking HRT, discuss your situation with your doctor.
 In particular, ask about the appropriate dosage, the length of time to continue taking HRT, and any other preparations that may help with problems arising from menopause.

-You can also ring the Cancer Helpline on 13 11 20 to discuss questions of concern to you.
+You can also ring Cancer Council on 13 11 20 to discuss questions of concern to you.